macs3-project/MACS/docs/bdgpeakcall.md

 The `bdgpeakcall` command takes an input bedGraph file and produces an output file with peaks called.
 It uses an efficient algorithm to detect and call peaks, greatly improving the quality of your data for further analysis.

 Call peaks from bedGraph output.
-Note: All regions on the same chromosome in the bedGraph file should be continuous so only bedGraph files from MACS3 are accpetable.
+Note: All regions on the same chromosome in the bedGraph file should be continuous so only
+                        bedGraph files from MACS3 are accpetable.

 ## Command Line Options

 The command line options for `bdgpeakcall` are defined in `/MACS3/Commands/bdgpeakcall_cmd.py` and `/bin/macs3` files.
 Here is a brief overview of these options:

-- `-i` or `--ifile`: The input file.
-This should be in bedGraph format.
-This option is required.
+- `-i` or `--ifile`: MACS score in bedGraph.
+REQUIRED
-- `-o` or `--ofile`: The output file.
-This will be in narrowPeak format.
-- `-c` or `--cutoff`: The cutoff for calling peaks.
-This is a float value.
+- `-c` or `--cutoff`: Cutoff depends on which method you used for the score track.
+If the file contains p-value scores from MACS3, score 5 means pvalue 1e-5.
+Regions with signals lower than the cutoff will not be considered as enriched regions.
+DEFAULT: 5
-- `-l` or `--minlen`: The minimum length of peaks.
-This is an integer value.
+- `-l` or `--min-length`: Minimum length of peak, better to set it as d value.
+DEFAULT: 200
-- `-g` or `--maxgap`: The maximum gap between peaks.
-This is an integer value.
-- `--cutoff-analysis`: An option to analyze cutoff versus the number of peaks, total length of peaks, and average length of peak.
+- `-g` or `--max-gap`: Maximum gap between significant points in a peak, better to set it as the tag size.
+DEFAULT: 30
+- `--cutoff-analysis`: While set, bdgpeakcall will analyze the number or total length of peaks that can be called by different cutoff then output a summary table to help the user decide a better cutoff.
+Note, minlen and maxgap may affect the results.
+DEFAULT: False
+- `--no-trackline`: Tells MACS not to include a trackline with bedGraph files.
+The trackline is required by UCSC.
+- `--verbose`: Set the verbose level of runtime messages.
+0: only show critical messages, 1: show additional warning messages, 2: show process information, 3: show debug messages.
+DEFAULT: 2
+- `--outdir`: If specified, all output files will be written to that directory.
+Default: the current working directory
+- `-o` or `--ofile`: Output file name.
+Mutually exclusive with --o-prefix.
+- `--o-prefix`: Output file prefix.
+Mutually exclusive with -o/--ofile.

 ## Example Usage